fog/fog/lib/fog/rackspace/docs/block_storage.md

 		<td>destroy</td>
 		<td>
 			Destroys object.<br>
-			Note: this is a non blocking call and object deletion might not be instantaneous.
+			Note: this is a non-blocking call and object deletion might not be instantaneous.
 		</td>
 	<tr>
 		<td>reload</td>